Laykel/RES-Labo-HTTP/README.md

 ## Step 5: Dynamic reverse proxy configuration

-- A docker image ready to setup a simple reverse proxy using Apache `httpd`, setting the proxied containers using environment vairables.
+- A docker image ready to setup a simple reverse proxy using Apache `httpd`, setting the proxied containers using environment variables.
 - Copied from step 3, with the following changes:
   - Added an `apache2-foreground` script, as well as a php script to generate the reverse proxy's configuration depending on the environment variables.
   - Adapted `Dockerfile` accordingly.